 Approximately 20 million people in the U.S. wear dentures.
-All types of people decide to have them for a variety of reasons.
-Denture wearers come in all age ranges, each with their unique set of circumstances.
+Patients decide to have dentures for a variety of reasons.
+Denture wearers come in all age ranges, each with its unique set of circumstances.
 For some, their periodontal disease is beyond repair.
-For others, repair is possible but restoring their teeth is financially prohibitive.
+For others, the repair is possible but restoring their teeth is financially prohibitive.

 How are dentures made?

-Dentures are made from an acrylic material.
-The technology for creating them has not changed that much in the last 30 years.
+We use acrylic material to make Dentures.
+The technology for creating them has not changed much in the last 30 years.

 Dentures may need to be redone if there are changes in your mouth over time.
-If poorly fitted, they can be retrofitted to fit correctly.
-Dentures that are supported by 2-4 implants will help a wearer who may have a less than desirable ridge or base for their dentures to adhere.
+If poorly fitted, we can retrofit dentures to fit correctly.
+Dentures supported by 2-4 implants will help a wearer who may have a less than desirable ridge or base for their dentures to adhere.
 Dentures are a replacement for NOT having teeth.
 They are not a replacement for teeth.

-If you have been struggling with missing several teeth and not sure what to do, contact us.
-If you are embarrassed by your missing teeth, make an appointment to come in to our office in St. Joseph and talk to us.
-You’ll find that we are easy to talk to and that we are here to help you make decisions about your health that is in alignment with your needs and goals.
+If you have been struggling with missing several teeth and are unsure what to do, contact us.
+If you are embarrassed by your missing teeth, make an appointment to come into our office and talk to us.
+You’ll find that we are easy to talk to, and we are here to help you make decisions that are in alignment with your health needs and goals.